Touted prospects Matt Brash and George Kirby make cases to be the Mariners’ fifth starter

-MESA, Ariz. — The Mariners got a look of their future — and perhaps their present — on Sunday afternoon when touted right-handed pitching prospects Matt Brash and George Kirby pitched for the second time this spring, against the Oakland Athletics.
+MESA, Ariz. — The Mariners got a look at their future — and perhaps their present — on Sunday afternoon, March 27, when touted right-handed pitching prospects Matt Brash and George Kirby pitched for the second time this spring, against the Oakland Athletics.

-It's easy to envision future Mariner starting rotations having Brash and Kirby in them, and Mariners manager Scott Servais said Sunday that, "I think both have a chance to be high-end starters."
+It’s easy to envision future Mariners starting rotations having Brash and Kirby in them, and Mariners manager Scott Servais said, “I think both have a chance to be high-end starters.”

 But for now, the two are among the top contenders for one spot, the No. 5 position in this season’s rotation.